vbashur/hints/3DModels.md

 ### Tooling

-Spark AR - very nice AR effects but lots of restrictions: bound to meta products, not enough patches for hand tracking Unity3D - allows the advanced applications of AR features ARKit (from Apple) - looks perspective in a wave pf hype around Vision Pro headset
+Spark AR - very nice AR effects but lots of restrictions: bound to meta products, not enough patches for hand tracking
+Unity3D - allows the advanced applications of AR features
+ARKit (from Apple) - looks perspective in a wave of hype around Vision Pro headset